vishal-thenge/fossa-scripts/MergeIssueHistoryExports/README.md

 # Merged Vulnerabilities CSV Script

-This script merges two CSV files containing vulnerability data based on unique identifiers (`issueId` and `project`).
+This script merges two CSV files containing Issue Histroy exports.
+Its best to execute the Issue Overview export for a one month period.
+If you need to merge 2 month data into one CSV use this script.
+The CSV's essentially contain vulnerability data based on unique identifiers (`issueId` and `project`).
 If a record exists in both CSVs, it will be merged only if the `remediatedAt` or `ignoredAt` fields have changed in one of the CSV files.
 The script will select the entry which has a non-empty `remediatedAt` or `ignoredAt` in the merged output.

 ## Requirements